ivanvaccari/docker-barcode-scanner/README.md

 # docker-barcode-scanner

-A microservice that scans for 1D/2D in PNG images, JPEG images and PDF files.
+A microservice that proveds a rest api to scan images and pdf files for barcodes and QRCodes.

-Supported 1D/2D formats:
+Supported formats:

 | 1D product | 1D industrial                        | 2D           |
 | ---------- |--------------------------------------|--------------|